-Children of all ages need temporary foster care.
-Usually, foster carers concentrate on a specific age group according to their preference or family circumstances.
-Children often come into care with brothers and sisters and it is important to keep siblings together; so, it helps to have foster carers who can take two or possibly three children.
+We find loving homes for children of all ages!
+Usually, foster carers prefer to concentrate on a specific age group according to their experience.
+Children also often come into care with brothers and sisters, and we believe it's important to keep siblings together; so, it helps to have foster carers who can care for more than one child.

-Wherever possible, children are prepared for separation and foster carers play a major role in maintaining their contact with parents.
-However, some children may be removed under traumatic and emergency circumstances and present with significant emotional and behavioural difficulties, they will need understanding and a sensitive and patient approach to their care.
+Wherever possible, children are prepared for separation from their birth parents, and foster carers play a major role in maintaining their contact with parents.
+However, some children may be removed under traumatic and emergency circumstances, which can sometimes result in significant emotional and behavioural difficulties.
+Children who have suffered a severely traumatic experience will need a sensitive and patient approach to their care.